tilezen/mapbox-vector-tile/README.rst

   {
     layername: [
       {
-        geometry: list of points,
+        'geometry': 'list of points',
-        properties: dictionary of key/value pairs,
+        'properties': 'dictionary of key/value pairs',
-        id: unique id for the given feature within the layer },
+        'id': 'unique id for the given feature within the layer ' },
       {
-        ...
+        # ...
       }
     ],
     layername2: [
-      ...
+      # ...
     ]
   }